National Center for Research in Geography Education (NCRGE)

 The concept of Powerful Geography has its roots in an international research collaboration known as GeoCapabilities (www.geocapabilities.org).
 This research has attempted to define those elements of geography that have high analytical, interpretive, and explanatory ‘power’, and what this offers both to an individual’s well-being and to society as a whole.

+However, many nations face significant challenges in providing geography instruction and access to powerful geographic knowledge in schools.
 While capacity for geography education varies considerably from country to country, many shared challenges include a pronounced shortage of teachers with geography backgrounds; uneven access to high quality instructional materials and technologies; a lack of research data and evidence-based practices; public perceptions of geography education as offering little more than trivial facts about the world; and a lack of support from government agencies and other important stakeholders.

 GEOGRAPHY THAT TEACHERS NEED